-Should the Committee determine that the allegation warrants a detailed investigation, the Monitoring Officer will appoint an Investigating Officer, who may be an officer of the authority, an officer of another authority or an external investigator.
-The Investigating Officer will decide whether he/she needs to meet or speak to the complainant to understand the nature of the complaint and will provide an opportunity for the complainant to explain their understanding of events and suggest what documents the Investigating Officer needs to see, and who the Investigating Officer should interview.
+Should the Monitoring Officer determine, following consultation with the Independent Person, that the allegation warrants a detailed investigation, the Monitoring Officer will appoint an Investigating Officer, who may be an officer of the authority, an officer of another authority or an external investigator.

-At the end of his/her investigation, the Investigating Officer will produce a draft report and will send copies of that draft report, in confidence, to the complainant and to the subject member, to give them both an opportunity to identify any matters in the draft report with which they disagree or consider requires more consideration.
+The Investigating Officer will decide whether they need to meet or speak to the complainant and/or the Subject Member to understand the nature of the complaint and will provide an opportunity for the complainant and/or the Subject Member to explain their understanding of events and suggest what documents the Investigating Officer needs to see, and who the Investigating Officer should interview.

-Having received and taken account of any comments, the Investigating Officer will send his/her final report to the Monitoring Officer.
-If the Monitoring Officer is not satisfied that the investigation has been conducted properly, he/she may ask the Investigating Officer to reconsider his/her report.
+At the end of their investigation, the Investigating Officer will produce a draft report and will send copies of that draft report, in confidence, to the complainant and to the subject member, to give them both an opportunity to identify any matters in the draft report with which they disagree or consider requires more consideration.
+Having received and taken account of any comments, the Investigating Officer will send their final report to the Monitoring Officer.
+If the Monitoring Officer is not satisfied that the investigation has been conducted properly, they may ask the Investigating Officer to reconsider their report.

-6 What happens if the Investigating Officer concludes that there is no evidence of a failure to comply with the Code of Conduct?
+7 What happens if the Investigating Officer concludes that there is no evidence of a failure to comply with the Code of Conduct?